TimCares/MasterThesis/docs/thesis/experiments/multimodal_knowledge_distillation.typ

 This is to be expected as:
 1. The reported accuracy uses a model setup with 428 million parameters.
 2. The model was trained on up to 400 million image-text pairs.
-3. The model was trained on 256 V100 GPUs for 12 days.
+3. The model was trained on 256 V100 GPUs for 12 days. @clip

 Huge difference to our model, which has 144 million parameters, was trained on just short of 1.4 million image-text pairs, and was trained on a single RTX 4090 for 7 hours.
 The cost accounts to 5.25 USD, compared to more than 73,000 USD for the CLIP model
 #footnote[Calculation was done based on the hourly GPU cost on #link("https://runpod.io")[runpod.io], which is the platform we used to rent GPUs.
 As of the time of our research,